For more of my work, check out http://lonnierayatkinson.com

 On political songwriting:

-I spent a long time feeling helpless about how to make the world a better place and coming up with excuses as to why I wasn’t doing more.
-Hoping I could find a way to make an effective contribution, I turned to songwriting as a form of activism.
-Free to the public, this work is intended not only as a vehicle for protest, but also as an organizing tool.
+In the fall of 2008, tired of coming up with excuses as to why I wasn’t doing more, I turned to songwriting as a form of activism.
+I spent the next five years writing and recording, hoping I could find a way to make an effective contribution, Free to the public, this work is intended not only as a vehicle for protest, but also as an organizing tool.

 These songs are political.
 Every damn one of them.